acquire-project/acquire-docs/docs/tutorials/framedata.md

 # grab the packet of data available on disk for video stream 0.
 This is an AvailableData object.
 available_data = runtime.get_available_data(0)
 ```
+Once `get_available_data` is called the `Availabledata` object will be locked into memory, so the camera will timeout if `Availabledata`t isn’t released once it returns to that part of the RAM that contains `Availabledata`.

 There may not be data available, in which case our variable `available_data` would be a NoneType.
 To avoid errors associated with this circumstance, we'll only grab data if `available_data` is not a NoneType.

 ```python